Police officer certification and licensure in the United States: Initial training (police academy)

 A study in the year 2000 found that the minimum number of police training hours varied from 320 to 800.
 In some states, the minimal training time for officers set by state regulation is shorter than the training time to become a licensed barber, cosmetologist, or manicurist, although many police departments have training requirements in excess of the state minimum.

 In some states, the standards and certification body also directly runs the police academy.
 A Bureau of Justice Statistics (BJS) study found that as of 2013, about 4.5% of U.S. state and local law enforcement training academies were operated by a state POST commission.
 The 2013 BJS study found that academies run by state POST agencies and colleges/universities were more likely to use a "nonstress" training model (based on "academic achievement, physical training, and a more relaxed and supportive instructor–trainee relationship") as opposed to a "stress" training model (a military-style training regime based on "intensive physical demands and psychological pressure").
 This contrasts with academies run by police forces, which more often are based on a stress model.
 Although state POST commissions run only a small proportion of police academies, POST commission-run academies have larger faculty sizes: an average of 30 full-time instructors and 81 part-time instructors, as of 2006, according to a BJS report.

 In-service training requirements

 In some states, police officers are required to undergo continuing education ("in-service training") that is reported to and tracked by the state certifying body.
 Experts favor in-service training because it offers insights to police officers on newer research and best practices.
 However, in some states, in-service training requirements are minimal, and is frequently delivered online rather than hands-on.
 Moreover, in some states where continuing police education is mandatory, funding for training and mechanisms for tracking compliance are lacking.
-Massachusetts requires police officers to undergo 40 hours of in-service police training each year, one of the nation's highest requirements, but lacks a statewide body overseeing compliance, and a 2019 state auditor report indicated that up to 30 police departments in the state might be out of compliance with the mandate.